Practice rope ascending on a top rope

 I recently watched a whitewater rescue video which emphasized "the Rule of 12": never use more than 12 times the strength of one person in a hauling system.

 This was a new concept for me.
-I thought it was interesting, and I want to share with you.
+I thought it was interesting, and I want to share it with you.

 If you exceed the “Rule of 12”, you're getting dangerously close to the breaking point of some components in the system, such as pulleys, prusik hitches, D rings on boats, maybe carabiners, etc.